TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-accmgmt-premium.md

 # Upgrade to premium storage tier

-When upgrading to Premium Storage tier, make sure that you have the correct supported options: <br>
+When upgrading to Premium Storage tier, make sure that you have the correct, supported options: <br>

 Storage Account Type | Supported Performance Tiers | Replication Options | ZRS Supported Regions |
 --- | --- | --- | --- |